bigchief64/bigchief64/README.md

 - 👋 Hi, I’m @bigchief64
-- 👀 I’m interested in application development, computer art, and writing music
+- 👀 I’m a software developer
-- 🌱 I’m currently learning Go
+- 🌱 I’m a cloud developer and familiar with a number of languages
 - 📫 How to reach me bigchief64@yahoo.com

 <!---